 Taming The Beast

-BP-Tech makes their "Venturi Accelerator" muzzle brake for the .376 Steyr Scout.
-They claim a significant reduction in recoil.
-The price is $235.00 plus 49.00 to thread and fit, and about $35 in shipping.
-The device is tuned to the barrel.
+BP-Tech made their "Venturi Accelerator" muzzle brake for the .376 Steyr Scout but they appear to be defunct.
+They claimed a significant reduction in recoil.
+The price was $235.00 plus 49.00 to thread and fit, and about $35 in shipping.
+The device was tuned to the barrel.

 Photographs courtesy of BP-Tech